FinneganThompson/CSCI1300Project3/gameNotes.md

 actions during encounter: (health can drop 1 poitn) 50% attack use formula to determine outcome, greater than 0 is a win 0 or less is a loss (can only attack if one person has a weapon)
-	-win means more gold and ingredients depending on the challenge rating 10% monster will drop key -loss means that the party loses a quarter of their gold, rounded to nearest int, up to 30 kg of ingredients, and can die from monster (10% for everyone in party 5% for leader) surrender
+	- win means more gold and ingredients depending on the challenge rating 10% monster will drop key
+	- loss means that the party loses a quarter of their gold, rounded to nearest int, up to 30 kg of ingredients, and can die from monster (10% for everyone in party 5% for leader) surrender
-	-one player has to be left behind
+	- one player has to be left behind

 sorcerer’s anger:
 each time party moves to unexplored space anger goes up 1